 Stand with Refugees

-Calling is a crucial way to show your support.
+Calling your Representative is a pivotal way to show your support.
 Here’s what to say:

-Hello, my name is ____ and I am a constituent from ____.
-I am calling to ask the Senator to support the GRACE Act which establishes an annual minimum number of refugees who will be resettled in the U.S., because I believe we must uphold America’s legacy of welcoming refugees.
+Hi, my name is ____ and I’m a constituent from _______.
+I am calling to ask the Representative to support the GRACE Act, which establishes a minimum number of refugees who will be resettled in the U.S. each year in keeping with historic norms.
+I strongly believe we need to uphold America’s legacy of welcoming refugees, and I hope the Representative does too.
 Thank you.

 Your call can make a difference.
-The Senate needs to know that our community of activists is dedicated to preserving the refugee resettlement program and protecting vulnerable people from persecution.
+The House needs to know that our community of activists is dedicated to preserving the refugee resettlement program and protecting vulnerable people from persecution.